lily-tran-codes/ATCBusApp23-24/README.md

 - Nodejs
 - npm
 - SQL Server
-# Install bus app on server with Docker
+# Install bus app on server with Docker (skip if you're developing and not deploying the application)
 ## Section 1: Database
 >[!NOTE]
 >Create a table called Accounts (drop table first if Accounts already exists) with username and password columns with the script below: